 Almond butter is a nut butter with roasted almonds.
 Preparation is similar to any homemade nut butter; roast almonds and grind to a smooth paste.
-Homemade orange almond butter is a variation of almond butter and addition of orange enhances the flavor of butter.
+Homemade orange almond butter is a variation and addition of orange enhances the flavor.

-Since almond butter is prepared with almonds, it has the same health benefits as almonds.
-It is a good alternative to peanut butter for people with peanut butter allergies.
-However, almonds are rich calories and so is almond butter.
+Since this nut butter is prepared with almonds, it has the same health benefits as almonds.
+It is a good alternative to peanut butter for people with peanut allergies.
+However, almonds are rich calories and so is the butter.
 Use it in moderation.

 It is easy to prepare and economical as well.
 Second, add add-ons of your choice to make it extra flavorful.
 Addition of orange zest with few drops of orange juice takes this orange almond butter to a different quotient level.
 Honey, cinnamon, vanilla are few add-ons to consider.

 Store almond butter in a glass jar or in an airtight container in the refrigerator.
-Almond butter stays good even at room temperature but there is a chance butter could go rancid.
+It stays good even at room temperature but there is a chance butter could go rancid.
 Remove the butter from the refrigerate 10 -15 minutes before using it to bring it to room temperature.